20181867/Continual-Learning-with-Hypermodels/README.txt

     "Continual Learning with Hypernetworks"

 ...and much more!
-The research tool allows you to consider many possible (frugal learning) scenarios and prove your own hypothesis!
+The research tool allows you to consider many possible (frugal learning) scenarios and (dis)prove your own hypothesis!

 In total, there are 7*5 = 35 different combinations of models AND learning functions to try out!
 With over 25 hyperparameters to tune (e.g. the learning rate and whether or not to add a seperate task embedding model), there is a lot to discover.